 Okay, not the food.
 After all, the reason why we celebrate Christmas is to recognize the gift that God gave us through His son, Jesus Christ.

 I always loved the idea of purchasing Christmas gifts and wrapping everything separately so it looked like my kids had a huge pile of gifts on Christmas morning.
 We aren’t a family that purchases gifts throughout the year.
 Birthdays and Christmas.
 That’s it.
-For everything, we give them opportunities to earn money toward purchasing what they want.
-Even the Munchkin is starting to realize that when we were at the grocery store.
+For everything else, we give them opportunities to earn money toward purchasing what they want.
+Even my Sweet Firefly is starting to realize that when we were at the grocery store.
 She spotted a mini gumball machine the other day and asked if she could do some laundry to earn money for it.

 Mr. B and I determined that we would make Christmas a little more simple.
 Four gifts from us.
 That’s it.
 We split it up into four categories.
 Something You Want, Something You Need, Something To Wear and Something To Read.
 We are including (sort of) three family gifts this year: Something to Do, Something to Play and Something to Giveaway.

 Something You Want

 This is their big gift for Christmas.
 It’s the gift you give your kids at the last possible moment saying, “Oh, what’s this box all the way back here behind the Christmas tree?”
 You know what I’m talking about.
 Here are some ideas for your little ones (young and old).

 Punkin just turned three so she doesn’t really have an idea of Christmas or how to ask for things she wants but she does love Moana.
 She (and Sweet Firefly) also love making tents with their bed sheets so I’m looking at getting this awesome Moana tent for her.

 Sweet Firefly always needs an outlet for her energy.
 Between the Moana tent for Punkin and these cool tunnels, I may just be able to let them loose on the cold, rainy days coming up.